List of allegations of misuse of the Internal Revenue Service

 This is a partial list of allegations of misuse of the United States Internal Revenue Service (IRS), which traces its roots to the creation of the Commissioner of Internal Revenue in 1862.
 Examples of political profiling controversies include cases in which IRS employees or government officials have allegedly used IRS resources to target individuals and groups for espousing or expressing particular political beliefs.

-1930s
+Roosevelt administration

 Use of the IRS for political targeting has been alleged as far back as the Franklin D. Roosevelt administration.
 To discredit political opponent Huey Long and damage his support base, Roosevelt had Long's finances investigated by the Internal Revenue Service in 1934.

 "My father," Elliott Roosevelt observed of his famous parent, "may have been the originator of the concept of employing the IRS as a weapon of political retribution."

 1940s–1960s

 The most famous Kennedy administration project allegedly deploying tax-related targeting was called the "Ideological Organizations Project".
 This was a project which allegedly investigated, intimidated, and challenged the tax-exempt status of right-wing foundations.

 Many instances of alleged political profiling were coordinated with the Federal Bureau of Investigation (FBI), sometimes under COINTELPRO.
 The IRS provided the FBI with free access to tax returns, which the FBI used to investigate groups as ideologically varied as the John Birch Society, the National Association for the Advancement of Colored People, and the American Communist Party.

 Beginning in the 1950s and continuing into the 1960s, the IRS audited civil rights leader Martin Luther King Jr. numerous times.
 In addition to King himself, the Southern Christian Leadership Conference and several of King's lawyers were subjected to audits.